pfgithub/threadclient/packages/jsoneditor/README.md

     be okay
 - actions need to specify what they were building off of. so if you insert an action it knows
+- consider using the push api - it's a single connection rather than a full websocket. the connection can be upgraded to a websocket if lots of people are editing
+  - this one isn't super important yet, we'll just stay with websockets for now

 # note